Make a dream to last

 HOFFMAN: To the inexperienced Daniel, convincing that deli store owner to buy seemed like a victory.
 But it was the opposite.

 LUBETZKY: And then I walked back to the store a week later and not one of those jars had sold.
 And then I walked one month later and not one of those jars had sold.
 And then I walked six months later and not one of those jars had sold.
 And I started thinking, “Wow!
 Maybe in addition to grit, I need to have a little bit of strategy here.”

 HOFFMAN: This is a classic mistake that Daniel made.
 He put so much effort into building a bridge with that deli owner – hours and hours of persuasion.
 And though he got the “win” of getting that sauce onto the deli’s shelves, ultimately it was a wasted effort.
 And this is a key thing to remember: if you put in enough effort, you can build a bridge between any two points.
 But if no one wants to use it, your time would have been far better spent elsewhere.

 Another misstep that Daniel made with PeaceWorks was moving too fast.
 Like with the deli owner, he wasn’t letting people meet him halfway in his bridge building.
 And those bridges that he did build were fragile and easily broken.

 LUBETZKY: We went from three flavors at PeaceWorks to seven flavors.
 And then eventually, because we were just dumb, we went from 7 to 15 flavors, which included the bane of my existence.
-It was called [foreign language], sweet and spicy teriyaki pepper spread.
+It was a sweet and spicy teriyaki pepper spread.
 So why Arabs and Israelis would be making a teriyaki sauce, it makes no sense.
 And if you opened it, it was like a glob of stuff.
 It had xanthan gum, which is natural, but it was just very gelatinous.
 It was just nothing like the original flavors.